pegasystems/pega-helm-charts/charts/pega/README.md

 `hpa.targetAverageCPUUtilization` | Threshold value for scaling based on initial CPU request utilization (The default value is `700` which corresponds to 700% of 200m ) | `700`
 `hpa.targetAverageMemoryUtilization` | Threshold value for scaling based on initial memory utilization (The default value is `85` which corresponds to 85% of 6Gi ) | `85`

+### Volume claim template

+A `volumeClaimTemplate` may be configured for any tier to allow for persistent storage.
+This allows for stateful tiers such as `stream` to be run as a StatefulSet rather than a Deployment.
+Specifying a `volumeClaimTemplate` should never be used with a custom deployment strategy for rolling updates.

+### Deployment strategy

+The `deploymentStrategy` can be used to optionally configure the [strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy) for any tiers deployed as a Kubernetes Deployment.
+This value will cannot be applied to StatefulSet deployed tiers which use the `volumeClaimTemplate` parameter.

 ### Pega configuration files

 While default configuration files are included by default, the Helm charts provide extension points to override them with additional customizations.
 To change the configuration file, specify a relative path to a local implementation to be injected into a ConfigMap.